JCubeWare/JCubeWare/README.md

 Welcome to the GitHub page for **JCubeWare** and it's affiliated products, projects and other publicly available content.

-This repository is now superceeded by our self hosted git at https://dev.jcubeware.com
+This repository is now replaced by our self hosted git instance at https://dev.jcubeware.com Follow there for the most recent versions.

+Thank you for understanding and have a nice day!